Critical thinking skills and the Study of Arguments

 Over-reliance on Authority.
 Sometimes, we accept ideas simply because an authority figure presents them.
 This can prevent us from independently assessing the validity of these ideas.

 Lack of Relevant Information.
 Without complete and accurate information, we cannot make informed decisions.
-Thus, lack of information or misinformation can greatly impair critical thinking.
+Thus, lack of information or misinformation can significantly impair critical thinking.

 Groupthink.
 This happens when we conform to the opinions and viewpoints of a group to maintain harmony and avoid conflict.
 This can prevent us from forming independent thoughts and inhibiting critical thinking skills.